bitprj/devrel/IMC_Python/Storing_Data_In_Python/Storing_Data_in_Python.md

 ![image-20200606192735370](C:\Users\danie\AppData\Roaming\Typora\typora-user-images\image-20200606192735370.png)

-**Lists**
+#### Lists

 Because a list is ordered, it features functions such as *sort()*, which re-orders your list either alphanumerically or according to a given function, and *reverse()* which puts your list in the order opposite to what it is in now.
 It also has a method called *count()* which returns the amount of times a passed variable is found in the list.
 These features make lists useful for a dataset that you would want to arrange in a certain manner, especially if your data features duplicate values.

-**Sets**
+#### Sets

 Though sets seem difficult to work with as they aren’t indexable, they can be quite useful.
 Python sets are similar to mathematical sets – they are unordered and have unique elements.
 Just as you can find the union and intersection of sets in math, you can also find the union and intersection of Python sets using the *union()* function and *intersection()* function respectively.
 Both methods can take several sets as parameters and return the resulting set.
 These two functions only scratch the surface of what Python sets are capable of – you can determine if a set is disjoint from another, if one set is a subset of another, and so much more.
 Therefore, this option useful if you plan to perform such operations on your datasets.

-**Dictionaries**
+#### Dictionaries

 Dictionaries give you the best of both sets and lists.
 They are indexable and keep your information organized with the key-value pair design.
 Dictionaries can also be nested so that the value that a key maps to is a dictionary rather than a number or a string.
 This data structure is best if you want to store several pieces of information about one item.
-A good example would be simulating a phone book or an address book.
+A good example would be if you were to simulate a phone book or an address book.
 You could set each key to be a contact’s name and each value as their phone number or address.
 This problem could also be approached using a nested dictionary where each nested dictionary represents a contact with several key-value pairs to store more information on each of them.

 Overall, none of these data structures are better than another – each has their own qualities and capabilities that make them useful for a certain purpose.
 Hopefully you have figured out which method is best for storing the information that you will be using in your Python program.
 Otherwise, I advise you pick one out and search for where you may run into a problem.
 To learn more about Python, visit bitproject.org or e-mail me at danzelo1@binghamton.edu.